rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The path of life leads upward for the prudent, that he may turn away from Sheol beneath. ^1524

-The Lord tears down the house of the proud but maintains the widow’s boundaries. ^1525
+The LORD tears down the house of the proud but maintains the widow's boundaries. ^1525

-The thoughts of the wicked are an abomination to the Lord, but gracious words are pure. ^1526
+The thoughts of the wicked are an abomination to the LORD, but gracious words are pure. ^1526

 Whoever is greedy for unjust gain troubles his own household, but he who hates bribes will live. ^1527

 The heart of the righteous ponders how to answer, but the mouth of the wicked pours out evil things. ^1528

-The Lord is far from the wicked, but he hears the prayer of the righteous. ^1529
+The LORD is far from the wicked, but he hears the prayer of the righteous. ^1529

 The light of the eyes rejoices the heart, and good news refreshes the bones. ^1530